KetherineWang/startup/README.md

   - The "End Game..." button on the game play interface or "Play" page redirects to the player score display page (score.html).
   - The "New Game" button on the player score display page (score.html) redirects back to the game play interface or "Play" page (play.html).
   - The "View Rank" button on the player score display page (score.html) redirects to the top scores or "Rank" page (rank.html).
-- **HEAD, BODY, HEADER, MAIN, FOOTER**: The user login or "Home" page (index.html), the game play interface or "Play" page (play.html), and the top scores or "Rank" page (rank.html), each of the three pages has a head section, and a header, main, and footer section enclosed within a body section.
+- **Head, Body, Header, Main, Footer**: The user login or "Home" page (index.html), the game play interface or "Play" page (play.html), and the top scores or "Rank" page (rank.html), each of the three pages has a head section, and a header, main, and footer section enclosed within a body section.
   - Each of the user signup or registration page (signup.html) and the game entrance page (game.html) have a head section, and a main and footer section enclosed within a body section.
     - The header section which includes a navigation bar or menu of the three main page links (Home, index.html; Play, play.html; Rank, rank.html) is not included on these secondary pages.
 - **Application Textual Content**: The lyric sentences displayed on the game play interface or "Play" page is an example of the application textual content.